aiman-al-masoud/waesl/morphosyntax/readme.md

 # Grammar

 These are very, very, very rough ideas of what a grammar for this language may look like, they're open to suggestions.
-Crafting the grammar (at least for a non-linguist like me) is definitely the hardest part of designing such an auxiliary language, followed perhaps by defining a simple enough phonology that will not overly alter the words in the lexicon from their original form.
+Crafting the grammar (at least for a non-linguist like me) is definitely the hardest part of designing such an auxiliary language, followed perhaps by defining a simple enough phonology that will not compromise their recognizability.

 - grammatical relationships are represented in strictly analytic fashion => use prepositions
 - "concept-building" morphology, instead, can be agglutinating (and, just a little maybe, synthetic) but very simple and always about concatenation